jaswanthbadipati/ResumeIQ/README.md

 ## 🔒 Privacy

-- Resumes are processed **in memory only** — nothing is stored or logged
+- Resumes are processed **in memory only** — nothing is stored or saved
 - No database, no user accounts, no data retention
-- Each session is completely stateless
+- Each analysis is completely stateless

 ---

-## 🧠 How the ATS Score Works
+## 🧠 How the ATS Score is Calculated

-The score is calculated by Gemini based on:
+Llama 3.3 70B scores your resume based on:

-- **Keyword match** — how many JD keywords appear in your resume
+- **Keyword match** — how many required JD keywords appear in your resume
-- **Relevance** — does your experience align with the role
+- **Relevance** — does your experience align with the role responsibilities
-- **Quantifiable achievements** — numbers, percentages, impact metrics
+- **Quantifiable achievements** — numbers, percentages, and impact metrics
-- **Formatting signals** — clean sections, standard headings, no tables/columns that ATS can't parse
 - **Section completeness** — Summary, Skills, Experience, Education all present
+- **Formatting signals** — clean sections and standard headings ATS can parse

-A score above **80** significantly increases your chances of passing ATS filters.
+> A score above **80** significantly increases your chances of passing ATS filters.

 ---